The Troubles: Political process

 After the ceasefires, talks began between the main political parties in Northern Ireland to establish political agreement.
 These talks led to the Good Friday Agreement of 1998.
 This Agreement restored self-government to Northern Ireland on the basis of "power-sharing".
 In 1999, an executive was formed consisting of the four main parties, including Sinn Féin.
 Other important changes included the reform of the RUC, renamed as the Police Service of Northern Ireland, which was required to recruit at least a 50% quota of Catholics for ten years, and the removal of Diplock courts under the Justice and Security (Northern Ireland) Act 2007.

 A security normalisation process also began as part of the treaty, which comprised the progressive closing of redundant British Army barracks, border observation towers, and the withdrawal of all forces taking part in Operation Banner – including the resident battalions of the Royal Irish Regiment – that would be replaced by an infantry brigade, deployed in ten sites around Northern Ireland but with no operative role in the province.

 The power-sharing Executive and Assembly were suspended in 2002, when unionists withdrew following "Stormontgate", a controversy over allegations of an IRA spy ring operating at Stormont.
 There were ongoing tensions about the Provisional IRA's failure to disarm fully and sufficiently quickly.
 IRA decommissioning has since been completed (in September 2005) to the satisfaction of most parties.

-A feature of Northern Ireland politics since the Agreement has been the eclipse in electoral terms of parties such as the SDLP and Ulster Unionist Party (UUP), by rival parties such as Sinn Féin and the DUP.
+A feature of Northern Ireland politics since the Agreement has been eclipsed in electoral terms of parties such as the SDLP and Ulster Unionist Party (UUP) by rival parties such as Sinn Féin and the DUP.
 Similarly, although political violence is greatly reduced, sectarian animosity has not disappeared.
 Residential areas are more segregated between Catholic nationalists and Protestant unionists than ever.
 Thus, progress towards restoring the power-sharing institutions was slow and tortuous.
 On 8 May 2007, devolved government returned to Northern Ireland.
 DUP leader Ian Paisley and Sinn Féin's Martin McGuinness took office as First Minister and deputy First Minister, respectively.